 Are you ever overwhelmed by all the things you have to do?
 The list seems never-ending.
 Laundry itself takes up a whole section of my brain that should probably be dedicated to something more important.
 It turns out, goal setting and thinking about everything we want to do at once isn’t the best.

 Goal-setting for your health

 This post may contain affiliate links, which at no cost to you, helps support my work.
 Thank you for your support.

-When we focus too much on our long-term goals and think too far out it deters what we can do today and from what we are experiencing in the moment.
+When we focus too much on our long-term goals and think too far out it deters what we can do today and from what we are experiencing at the moment.
 I listened to an Art of Manliness podcast that featured guest, John Zeratsky (a former Google employee).
 Zeratsky talked about how he was exhausted thinking about all the things he had to do.
 He felt like life was speeding past and he wanted it to slow down.
 So, he came up with a new way of thinking to simplify and optimize his life.
 It’s a great episode.
 You can listen to it here.

 One of the steps to Zeratsky’s framework is to focus on a daily highlight.
 A highlight is one thing you want to accomplish that day.
 Focusing on the highlight lets you plan everything else around it.
 It may be going to the gym, having coffee with a friend, or a specific work task you want to accomplish.
 For me, it’s usually a writing assignment or some form of exercise (apparently, chasing the little man around all day isn’t enough).

 In his book Atomic Habits, James Clear talks about your daily stack.
 Clear says goals are good so you know why you want to change a habit.
 But unless you modify your lifestyle you’ll never reach your goal.
 For instance, instead of planning your whole day around the goal of going to the gym, first determine why you want to go to the gym.
 Is it to lose weight?
 Get stronger?
 Take advantage of the gym daycare for some alone time?